 Passport Book: Keep any documents inserted into your passport or given to you by immigration officials upon arrival in Cuba.
 You will need to present them upon departure.

 Travel Restrictions: U.S. law places restrictions on travel to Cuba.
 Under U.S. government regulations only persons whose travel falls into certain categories may be authorized to spend money related to travel to, from, or within Cuba.
-Currently, CGEE facilitates educational programs in Cuba under the general license of Support for the Cuban People.
+Currently, CGEE facilitates educational programs in Cuba under the licenses of Educational Activities or Support for the Cuban People.
 You will receive detailed information on licensing requirements before departure and are required to comply with them.
 Please see the website of the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) for further information.

 Visa & Entry Requirements: Foreigners seeking to enter Cuba must have an entry visa.
 U.S. citizens participating in CGEE programs must obtain a Cuban tourist visa to enter Cuba.
-Whatever higher education institution books your airfare is also responsible for arranging the processing of your Cuban tourist visa.
+Typically CGEE will include visa processing for U.S. citizens in our programming and send participants their Cuban tourist visa prior to departure.
+If CGEE is not arranging visas, then the institution or individuals would be responsible for acquring their Cuban tourist visas.
 A copy of your valid passport is required to begin visa processing.
 Cuba Visa Services provides this service online.

 Medical Insurance: All foreigners who visit Cuba are required to purchase medical coverage from the Cuban government.
 This coverage is normally included in the price of your flight.
+Please check with your airline to make sure this coverage is included in the cost of your airfare.
 The boarding pass for the flight on which you arrive in Cuba is evidence of this medical insurance coverage, so hold on to it.
-Take it with you if you go to see a doctor or receive medical treatment in Cuba.
+Take it with you (or have it on your phone) if you go to see a doctor or receive medical treatment in Cuba.

 If you are an Augsburg University student, CGEE will arrange your air travel between Minneapolis and Cuba.
 In all other cases, the sponsor of your trip is responsible for making flight arrangements.
 Kindly check with CGEE or with the person or institution organizing your trip if you have questions about how flights for your particular group are being handled.